declancm/printf.nvim/README.md

 ## Features

-- Generates print statements for printing line numbers, function names and variable values
+- Generates print statements for:
-- Can instantly remove all generated print statements
+  - line numbers
+  - function names
+  - variable values
-- Syntax and context aware - doesn't just use the word under the cursor to print a variable
+- Syntax and context aware
-- Automatically inserts format specifiers for all standard C types
+- Automatic format specifier detection
-- Customizable function call (see the Examples section for inspiration)
+- Customizable (see the Examples section for inspiration)

 ## Requirements

 - Neovim >= 0.8.0
-- A tree-sitter parser for C
+- A tree-sitter parser for C/C++
 - The clangd language server

 ## Installation